at Bowman Lake

 Bowman Lake Ski Trails

-The numbers on the map are arbitrary for the purpose of descriptions.
-There are no numbered junctions on these trails.
+The numbers on the map have been changed to correspond to the Forest Service numbers 1-7.
+8-14 are arbitrarily assigned by me.
+There are now numbered junctions on these trails.

 Point 9 to 10 An old 2-track that connects the NCT to Mack Road.